 Amethyst is believed to ward off negative energy and stress as it emits negative ions.
 It can help release muscular tension in the jaw and temples and is the best option for shrinking pores and preventing bacteria, making it perfect for acne-prone skin.

 Bian Stone is an ancient tool that played an important role in Chinese medicine.
 Legend has it that when a rogue meteor struck the side of a mountain, the explosion created a special combination of stone and minerals with healing powers.
-When used on the body, it’s said to emit an ultrasound frequency that helps improve blood circulation, balance energy and have an anti-ageing effect (our Bian Stone Gua sha tool is coming to the shop very soon, so keep your eyes peeled!)
+When used on the body, it’s said to emit an ultrasound frequency that helps improve blood circulation, balance energy and have an anti-ageing effect.

 Black Obsidian contains the most potent energies, being created out of volcanic lava.
 It’s responsible for repairing and strengthening muscle tissue, aids in increasing the body’s ability to absorb Vitamin C & D, and leaves the skin feeling rejuvenated.
 In Feng Shui, it is thought to clear obstacles and negative thoughts.